Regions-Harbert Plaza

 The Regions-Harbert Plaza is a 32-story, 437 ft office building in Birmingham, Alabama.
 Originally known as the AmSouth-Harbert Plaza, it was renamed on July 13, 2007, after AmSouth Bancorporation - the building's largest tenant - merged with Birmingham-based Regions Financial Corporation.
 Today, the 200000 sqft that Regions leases makes it the building's largest tenant.

 History

 Designed by the architectural firm Hellmuth, Obata & Kassabaum, the Plaza was built in 1989 by general contractor Brasfield & Gorrie as a multi-tenant office building for Harbert Corporation.
 Harbert owned the building until 2008, when the Harbert family sold it.

 The building's base has a 70000 sqft retail center and its foundation can accommodate a 8-story tower above the retail area.
 The building also connects to the adjacent Regions Center through the mezzanine level.

 Tenants

-Major tenants include Regions Financial Corporation; law firms Balch & Bingham, Waller Lansden Dortch & Davis, LLP and Maynard Cooper & Gale; an IT Professional Services Firm Insight Global, the accounting firm Ernst & Young and Northwestern Mutual.
+Major tenants include Regions Financial Corporation; law firms Balch & Bingham, Waller Lansden Dortch & Davis, LLP, Baker Donelson and Maynard Cooper & Gale; an IT Professional Services Firm Insight Global, the accounting firm Ernst & Young and Northwestern Mutual, and a custom clothier, John Armstrong Clothier.
 The 31st and 32nd floors contain the private City Club of Birmingham.